project-zot/project-zot.github.io/docs/developer-guide/contributing.md

 >
 ### License

 zot is released under the [Apache License 2.0](https://github.com/project-zot/zot/blob/main/LICENSE).
-All contributions must adhere to this license.
+All contributions must adhere to this license and must explicitly state adherence.

 ### Submitting a Pull Request (PR)

 First, fork the zot project on GitHub and submit a commit to your fork.
 Then open a new pull request (PR) to the zot project.
-All commits must meet these requirements:
+All pull requests must meet these requirements:

+- License statement

+  Either the commit messsage or the PR description must contain the following statement:

+  "By submitting this pull request, I confirm that my contribution is made under the terms of the Apache 2.0 license."

 - Developer Certificate of Origin (DCO) and sign-off

   All commits require a Developer Certificate of Origin via the "Signed-off-by:" commit message and commit signatures using GPG keys.
-Include the `-s` flag in your commit command.
+Include the `-s` flag in your `git commit` command.

 - Commit message format

-  The commit message must begin with a keyword that categorizes the commit, followed by a colon.
+  The commit message must follow the [Convention Commits](https://www.conventionalcommits.org/) format.
+The message must begin with a keyword that categorizes the commit, followed by a colon.
 Validation of a commit message is determined by this expression:

   `"^((build|chore|ci|docs|feat|fix|perf|refactor|revert|style|test)(\(.+\))?(!)?(: (.*\s*)*))" `